 -My father did not talk about his war-time experiences, he kept it mostly to himself.
 At the age of 87 Bill was interviewed by his Grandson, Liam, and that interview contained the most detail I recall ever offered by Bill at any one time.
 (That interview is available at the bottom of this page);

-More than twenty years later, during a visit to his home, the album was present and I noticed that all those particular photos were gone, save two which were now posted in the back of the album, face down.
-I assumed that he had removed the rest and I speculated that he had probably destroyed them?
-Years later, at his 80th birthday party, I asked him about those photos and he said;
+More than twenty years later, during a visit to his home, this same album was evident and I noticed that all those particular photos were missing, save two which were now posted in the very back of the album, face down.
+At the time I just assumed that he had removed the rest and had probably destroyed them?
+Only years later, at his 80th birthday party, did I have the courage to ask him about those photos and he said; "Yes, they just disappeared...".

-(Those last two photos still remain in his album, pasted backwards, at the South Peace Museum in Grande Prairie Alberta.)
+(Those last two photos, still pasted in face down, remain in the back of his album now located at the South Peace Museum in Grande Prairie Alberta.)

--I recall other photos in his albums were of scenery, military parades, and the German ( Nazi) trophies he had “procured”.
+-Other photos in his album were of scenery, military parades, and the German ( Nazi) trophies he had “procured”.
 There was a selection of Lugers, pistols, binoculars, knives, swords, cameras, too much to recall.
 Some of these items I remember as the same knives and swords that hung on the wall in the living room of the old family farmhouse near Bear Lake.

 (* Almost all these items had disappeared by the time of his death. )